top of page

 -

-Reward #2: We were saving lives.
+Reward #2: We are saving lives!
 "We're just making advertising here.
 It's not like we're curing cancer.
 We're not saving lives!"
 In the advertising business, we frequently say this to keep ourselves grounded.
 And most of the time, it's true.
-However, among the many new patients who responded to the 'It's your father' campaign, a solid number were found to have previously undiagnosed heart conditions.
-As a result, thanks to our work, those patients received the diagnosis and care that they needed.
+However, among the many new patients who respond to the 'It's your father' campaign, a solid number are found to have previously undiagnosed heart conditions.
+Thanks to our work, those patients receive the diagnosis and follow-on care they need.

 So: Making advertising?
 Saving lives?
-This time we were able to do both!
+This time we are able to do both!

 On a personal note: Advertising and marketing campaigns?
 For many of us, they are our babies.
 It's tough to 'pick a favorite,' because each one represents a different challenge, a different time in our careers, and a different part of ourselves.
 However, to this day, no other campaign - no other effort - has brought me as much satisfaction and pride as this one.